jkirkwin/CSC360/kapish/README.md

 or it shows "Bad address"

-if user enters control+d partway through a line, it doesnt terminate the program
+if user enters control+d partway through a line, it doesnt terminate the program. if the user presses it twice it does seem to.